Skip to main content

 execute_dml

-Execute a single INSERT, UPDATE, or DELETE statement in a transaction and commit.
-Returns rows affected; rolls back on error.
+Execute a single INSERT, UPDATE, or DELETE statement with automatic commit.
+Returns the number of rows affected, and rolls back on any error.

 Instructions